 Cedar Springs Public Schools offers a continuum of interventions and services for students who are having difficulty with learning or behavior.
-Education Management Teams (EMT) are in place in each building throughout CSPS.
-The EMT assists with intervention planning for students who are not making expected progress.
+Student Support Teams (SST) are in place in each building throughout CSPS.
+The SST assists with intervention planning for students who are not making expected progress.
 Interventions are implemented and data is collected around the student’s response to those interventions.
 When a student does not respond adequately to additional interventions, the student may be referred to the Child Study/Diagnostic Team for a special education evaluation.
-Referrals typically are made by the Educational Management Team.
+Referrals typically are made by the Student Support Team.

 When a special education referral has been made, CSPS has a full diagnostic staff that conducts evaluations to determine if students meet eligibility for special education services.
 Parents may also request in writing, an evaluation be completed if there is suspicion their student may have a disability.
 For school or parent initiated referrals, a signed parental permission is necessary, and an Individualized Education Program (IEP) is conducted within 30 days of the initial consent from parent(s).
 When a student qualifies for special education support, a wide variety of programs and services are available, based upon the individual needs of the student.

 Procedures for Determination of a Specific Learning Disability (SLD)Top of Page